UniversalDependencies/docs/format.md

 ## Untokenized Text

 To facilitate reconstruction of original (pre-tokenization) text, the information on original word segmentation should be kept if available.
+If it is not available, UD treebanks since release 2.0 must approximate it using detokenization heuristics (see also the sentence-level attribute `text` below).

 Every token after which there was no space in the original text should contain `SpaceAfter=No` in its MISC field.
 Note that this feature applies to the token level, not to the word level.
 Syntactic words that are just part of surface tokens will be ignored during detokenization and thus do not need the feature.
 In the example below, the line indexed 3 does not contain the `SpaceAfter` feature even though there was no space between _für_ and _das_ in the underlying sentence.
 However, if there were no space between _fürs_ and the following token, the 3-4 line would have `SpaceAfter=No`.

 <!--WARNING: The multi-word tokens "he's, haven't" etc. may clash with usual low-level tokenization of English, see issue #322.
 Let's use an example from another language instead.